Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-analyze-flight-delays.md

 	print(max_delayed_flight[0][1] + ' ' + str(max_delayed_flight[0][3]))
 	```

 Observe that the final statement uses column indexes rather than column names.
+Either works since you loaded column names from the header row of the CSV file.
 The call to `str()` converts the flight number into a string so it can be printed.
 Seeing that the flight number is just that — a number and not a string — `genfromtxt()` loaded it as an integer rather than a string.